elisejiuqizhang/jax-lmu/README.md

 ### Experiments on MNIST

 MNIST dataset will be loaded from PyTorch, since the jax library doesn't include any dataloading feature.
-Run the following command to be able to use the Jupyter Notebooks for experiments on MNIST.
+I ran the following command to for the Jupyter Notebook experiments on MNIST.

     pip install torch torchvision
-    pip install scikit-learn
+    pip install scikit-learn==1.1.3
-    pip install tqdm
+    pip install tqdm==4.64.1